ethanwhite/nescent-sabbatical-proposal/proposal.md

 we have started developing a software package that automatically downloads, cleans up, and installs many of the most important datasets in synthetic ecology.
-The proposed sabbatical will allow the extension of this software to evolutionary biology, and will allow it to produce complete synthetic datasets to support evolutionary-ecological syntheses.
+The proposed sabbatical will allow the extension of this software to evolutionary biology, and will allow it to produce complete synthetic datasets that combine many datasets into one.
+This will support evolutionary and eco-evolutionary synthesis by making it easier to assemble and clean the necessary data, thus leaving scientists with more time to focus on the scientific questions of interest.

 Introduction and Goals